tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the following values are consistent with those negotiated in the connection during which the ticket was established.

-- The TLS version number, symmetric cipher suite, and the hash for HKDF.
+- The TLS version number, AEAD algorithm, and the hash for HKDF.
 - The selected ALPN {{!RFC7443}} value, if any.
 - The server_name {{RFC6066}} value provided by the client,
   if any.